datahint-eu/vizor-echarts/README.md

 ECharts sometimes allows you to assign custom functions instead of values.
 This can be achieved with the `JavascriptFunction` class.
-The class accepts a raw Javascript function that is evaluated in the browser.
+The class accepts a string literal containing the Javascript function.
+The function is evaluated inside the brower.
+Be carefull: syntax errors in the JS function will break the chart serialization.

 For example:
 ```